riley-mc/codereview4/README.md

 #### _JavaScript, JQuery, For Loop and Array Week 4 Epicodus 11/6/2020_

 ## Description
-This is a Pizza Parlor website using constructors and prototypes to allow the user to select differnt toppings and build their own cusom pizza.
+This is a Pizza Parlor website using constructors and prototypes to allow the user to select different toppings and build their own custom pizza.